Financial Planning is as much about protecting your financial assets as it is accumulating them.

 - Does your policy have a health loading?
 Has your health improved – or have you stopped smoking?

 Personal risk factors such as smoking and your Body Mass Index (BMI) add what are called ‘premium loadings’ to your cover – which means you pay a higher premium than someone who doesn’t have this risk factor.

 If your health has improved (e.g. you’ve lowered your BMI or your lifestyle has changed recently), get in touch with your financial adviser to review your policy and determine if these loadings can be removed to help lower your premium.

 Insurance is not a ‘set and forget’ product.
 Many parts of it need to be reviewed to make sure not only you have the right level of cover but also that you aren’t paying for something you no longer need.

-Schedule a no-cost, no-obligation Discovery Meeting with Louella Jorge – We’ll help your review your current situation, your cover and identify any gaps.
+Schedule a no-obligation Discovery Chat with us – We’ll help your review your current situation, your cover and identify any gaps.